abgdyhb/AlpineShield-Advanced-Smart-Jacket-for-Mountaineer-Safety/README.md

-# 🏔️ Alpine Shiels Project
+# 🏔️ Alpine Shield Smart Jacket Project

 A **smart wearable safety system** designed for mountaineers to monitor vital health parameters and environmental conditions in real-time.
 This project combines **IoT, sensor integration, GPS, and wireless communication** into a modular wearable jacket that enhances safety and decision-making during expeditions.